DEVELOPMENT

 Stage 3: And now you are showing your loved ones how to ride their bikes.

-It is the exact same process everyone goes through when it comes to learning, living, and multiplying as disciplemakers or leaders.
-What we need is to realize this learning process and help every leader at every level lead in light of this process.
+Everyone goes through the same process when it comes to learning, living, and multiplying as disciplemakers or leaders.
+We need to realize this learning process and help every leader at every level lead in light of this process.

 how we learn

 Experts say it takes 7 times to hear a concept before we internalize it.
-To develop mature leaders we must take this into account.
-And we must realize that people go through 3 phases of learning:
+To develop mature leaders, we must take this into account.
+We must realize that people go through 3 phases of learning:

 1. Catechizing